-SSIS can extract, transform and consolidate data from multiple relational databases as well as sources such as XML data files and flat files, then load the processed information into an enterprise data warehouse or other target systems.
+SSIS can extract, transform and consolidate data from multiple relational databases, as well as sources such as XML data files and flat files, then load the processed information into an enterprise data warehouse or other target systems.
 It includes a set of tools for developing and testing integration programs, called SQL Server Data Tools, plus a server component for deploying and running the programs.
 In addition, Microsoft's SQL Server Management Studio software is incorporated into SSIS for managing and monitoring integration routines.Content Continues Below

-Microsoft SSIS was introduced with SQL Server 2005 as a replacement for an earlier integration tool called Data Transformation Services.
-In SQL Server 2014, a data import and export wizard and a set of packaged data source connectors are included in all editions of the database.
-But users have to buy the Standard, Business Intelligence or Enterprise editions to get the SSIS designer and runtime components as well as basic data profiling tools and pre-built transformations.
-Advanced adapters and transformations are only available in the Enterprise edition.
+SSIS is version-specific, so users must have the version of SSIS that matches their SQL Server edition.
+In addition, SSIS isn't supported in SQL Express or Workgroup editions.
+Users have to buy the Standard, Business Intelligence or Enterprise editions to get the SSIS designer and runtime components as well as basic data profiling tools and prebuilt transformations.
+Advanced adapters and advanced transformations are only available in the Enterprise edition.